 I have the privilege of being the assistant pastor of Glad Tidings Church in Lab City, “a church for all people with enough love to go around.”
 Not content to rest on the success of the past, our assembly conducted an internal audit which determined that though there was much strength, there were also areas where growth was needed.
-One of the perceived needs flowing from the assessment centered on “care for leaders and volunteers.”
+One of the perceived needs flowing from the assessment centred on “care for leaders and volunteers.”

 An action plan was put in place to care for this need which resulted in the development of a Leadership Weekend entitled “Leadership Now.”
 The heartbeat of the weekend flowed out of phase two of Formission: Mutual Health.
 We wanted to develop “healthy leaders in healthy churches building a healthy movement.”

 Our guest speaker was Jim Molloy, Executive Director with the Maritime District of the Pentecostal Assemblies of Canada.
 Jim is responsible for leadership development, strategic planning and program oversight.
 We specifically asked him to keep the leadership training practical to accommodate both leaders and volunteers, and also help bridge the gap between teens and seniors who were both in attendance.

 Jim was able to do this skillfully and brought a wealth of knowledge to each session.
 To begin, we talked about how leadership does not happen in a day but rather happens daily.
 It simply becomes who we are, a part of our DNA.
 But as Christians, leadership takes a slightly different route than in the secular world because for us it becomes a spiritual task.